rezn5447/goteam-react-redux-firebase/README.md

 # Concept & Introduction

 ### ------- Main Problem ------------
-It is generally difficult to find casual pick-up games across most recreational activities, and more often than not, the skill variance amongst athletes greatly reduce the overall quality of such games.
+It is generally difficult to find casual pick-up games across most recreational activities, and more often than not, the skill variance amongst athletes greatly reduces the overall quality of such games.

 ### ------- Solution ---------------
 This application is meant to provide matchmaking service and automation for casual athletes across all popular sports with an exciting and easy to use interface.